-Here's what I've learned after two decades of building communications for organizations of every size: most brands don't have a story problem.
+Here's what two decades of building communications for organizations of every size taught me: most brands don't have a story problem.
 They have a clarity problem.

-A story problem means you don't have anything worth saying, which is rare.
+A story problem means you don't have anything worth saying.
+That's rare.
 Almost every business, every organization, every brand has something genuinely worth communicating.
 A real reason they exist.
 A real person whose life is better because of what they do.
+The story is usually there.

-A clarity problem means you know what you do, but you can't say it in a way that makes someone stop and care.
+A clarity problem means you know what you do but can't say it in a way that makes someone stop & care.

-I've sat across from business owners who could talk for an hour about what makes them different — and couldn't put it in a single sentence a stranger would understand.
+I've sat across from business owners who could talk for an hour about what makes them different and couldn't put it in one sentence a stranger would understand.
 I've worked with organizations that had decades of genuine impact and led with the most forgettable language imaginable.
 Not because they didn't have a story.
 Because they hadn't done the hard work of getting clear.

 Clarity is not dumbing it down.
 Clarity is respecting your audience enough to say the true thing simply.